ferus-web/ferus/src/ipc/README.md

 var myIClient = newIPCClient()

-# after you call this, the client will run on a seperate thread and poll itself
+# after you call this, the client will run and poll itself
 # automatically.
 myICClient.heartbeat()
 ```